 - reports of product recalls or adverse experiences.

 We welcome feedback from manufacturers about audits of their facilities, including any concerns they might have about the auditors.
-Manufacturers can comment by contacting us directly.
+Manufacturers can comment by contacting us directly and/or completing the Response to GMP audit form - Part 2: Manufacturer’s Feedback to APVMA (FM_MQL26).